RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 ## Resolved issues

-- RED-54131 - `+OK` reply not received on TLS-enabled database
+- RS54131 - `+OK` reply not received on TLS-enabled database

-- RED-101525 - Cluster provides wrong number of database connections on Grafana
+- RS101525 - Cluster provides wrong number of database connections on Grafana

+- RS104028 - Fix the self-signed certificate script: error generating certificates with multiple FQDNs

+- RS87920 - Proxy log is full of the warning message “Failed to check status of running child syncer process 0 : No child processes“

 ## Known limitations